 CIS 4503.
-Principles of Information Assurance - 3 hours
+Principles of Information Assurance - 3 hours (Summer, online)

 This course provides an overarching model for information assurance for businesses, government agencies, and other enterprises needing to establish a comprehensive plan.
 All the components of security and how they relate are featured.
 Students will be guided through the construction of an effective security policy.
 Topics include asset identification, human factors, compliance with regulations, personnel security, risk assessment and ethical considerations are covered, as well as computer and network security tools and methods.
-This course studies the information operations that protect and defend information and information systems by ensuring their availability, integrity, authentication, confidentiality and non repudiation, including providing for the restoration of information systems by incorporating protections, detection and reaction capabilities.
+Prerequisite: CIS1103 or equivalent.

 CIS 4513.
-Digital Forensics Principles and Practices - 3 hours
+Digital Forensics Principles and Practices - 3 hours (Summer, online)

 This course provides the student a thorough background in the principles and practices employed in the field of digital forensics.
 The course provides students with a working foundation of the types of computer and electronic crimes being committed today, and identifies techniques used by offenders to compromise computer systems as well as vulnerabilities of computer and electronic systems.
 Practical applications of theory and academic study are included in outside of class laboratories.
-The goal of digital forensics is to explain the current state of a digital artifact, meaning a computer system, a storage medium (such as a hard disk or CD-ROM), an electronic document (e.g., an email message or JPEG image) or even a sequence of packets moving over a computer network.
-The explanation can be as straightforward as "what information is here?" and as detailed as "what is the sequence of events responsible for the present situation?
+Prerequisite: CIS 1033 or 1144.